Skip to content

 Salbutamol

 Salbutamol causes a small shift of potassium into cells but a high dose is needed for an adequate effect, around 10-20mg on average.
-This equates to 4 to 8 back to back nebulised doses depending on the patient’s age.
-Salbutamol use comes with a caution however; it can both worsen a pre-existing acidosis by driving up lactate (essentially having a neutral effect on potassium clearance) and will also cause a tachycardia, and in patients prone to arrhythmias, it can cause SVT’s or even VF.
-It should not be first line treatment, and certainly not before the membrane has been stabilised with calcium nor before the pH has been made less acidotic.
+This equates to 4 to 8 back-to-back nebulised doses, depending on the patient’s age.
+Salbutamol use comes with a caution, however; it can both worsen a pre-existing acidosis by driving up lactate (essentially having a neutral effect on potassium clearance) and will also cause tachycardia, and in patients prone to arrhythmias, it can cause SVT or even VF.
+It should not be a first-line treatment, and certainly not before the membrane has been stabilised with calcium or the pH has been less acidic.

 7. And DNP?

 And the investigations?
-A metabolic acidosis secondary to raised lactate, methaemoglobinaemia, hyperkalaemia, hypocalcaemia and hyperglycaemia (at least until glycogen stores become depleted, when the blood sugar will drop).
+Metabolic acidosis secondary to raised lactate, methaemoglobinaemia, hyperkalaemia, hypocalcaemia, and hyperglycaemia (at least until glycogen stores become depleted, when the blood sugar will drop).

-Have a read of the letter to the editor in response to this case report, two case reports from the States, and a further report from London and decide for yourself whether you’ll be reaching for Dantrolene to treat DNP toxicity.
+Read the letter to the editor in response to this case report, two case reports from the States, and a further report from London and decide whether you’ll be reaching for Dantrolene to treat DNP toxicity.

-But, let’s finish on a cautionary tale.
+But let’s finish with a cautionary tale.
 Dantrolene can be hepatotoxic so monitor liver function closely.
 This case report describes a child who developed hepatitis after dantrolene at a pretty low dose.

-We would LOVE your feedback about these DFTB PEM adventures so if you can spare a minute, please complete our survey at www.tiny.cc/DFTBpemadventure or use your smartphone to let the QR code take you straight there.
-We timed ourselves completing it and it takes less than a minute.
+We would LOVE your feedback about these DFTB PEM adventures, so if you can spare a minute, please complete our survey at www.tiny.cc/DFTBpemadventure or use your smartphone to let the QR code take you straight there.
+We timed ourselves completing it, and it took less than a minute.
 Thank you.

-A HUGE thank you to Dr Laura Hunter, EM and Toxicology consultant at Guy’s and St Thomas’ NHS Foundation Trust in London, UK.
-As well as a wicked sense of humour, Laura has an encyclopedic knowledge of all things toxicological.
-Thank you Laura.
+A huge thank you to Dr Laura Hunter, EM and Toxicology consultant at Guy’s and St Thomas’ NHS Foundation Trust in London, UK.
+Laura has a wicked sense of humor and an encyclopedic knowledge of all things toxicological.
+Thank you, Laura.

-And we are absolutely delighted to announce that our friend, Costas Kanaris, has joined the PEM adventures team, bringing with him his wisdom of all things critical care and general brilliance.
+We are absolutely delighted to announce that our friend Costas Kanaris has joined the PEM adventures team, bringing with him his wisdom of critical care and general brilliance.

 References